Donate your time to help give

 girls a brighter future.

-As a former runner, (now a committed power walker), weight lifter, and yogi), she became interested in GOTR's mission of inspiring girls to be joyful, healthy and confident with running as a key part of the curriculum.
+As a former runner, (now a committed power walker, weight lifter, and yogi), Amy became interested in GOTR's approach to healthy living.
 A magna cum laude graduate of University of North Carolina at Greensboro, Amy has been an educator, writer, speaker, and non profit director of development.
 She has served as president of several local organizations, including Virginia Beach Toastmasters, Great Neck Middle School PTA, and South Hampton Roads Museums Forum and as Vice-Chair of others, such as Virginia Beach Mayor's Committee for Persons with Disabilities.
-A certified life coach, Joy Restoration (grief) coach, and women's retreat coach, Amy now pours her passions into her own practice.
-Amy Walton Coaching, working with women to help them become the best versions of themselves they can possibly be.
-She is excited to be a part of GOTR to help girls embrace their beautiful, unique selves and to make healthy choices a lifelong commitment.
-Amy is proud mom of two sons, an Army major and an Apple Genius/musician.
-She also has three beautiful (she's slightly biased!) granddaughters.
-In her free time she enjoys working out, exploring new places, reading and writing, and hearing people's life stories.
+A certified life coach, Amy pours her passions into her own practice, Amy Walton Coaching.
+She works with women to help them become the best versions of themselves they can possibly be.
+She is excited to be a part of GOTR to help girls make healthy choices a lifelong commitment.
+Amy is proud mom and grandmother of two sons and three beautiful granddaughters.
+She enjoys working out, exploring new places, reading and writing, and hearing people's life stories.

 Hobie Ritzel is Director of Marketing for Cox Communications and has worked there for 13 years.
 He has a B.B.A. in Marketing from Radford University and an M.B.A. from Georgia Southern University.
 Hobie is an avid runner, having started this hobby with the Mount Trashmore 5K in 1996 and going up to longer races as his abilities and confidence grew.
 After a 10 mile race in the 1999, he promised he would never run that far again.
 The next day he decided to training for a half marathon, because “it’s just a little bit further”.
 Since that fateful day he has run more than 30 half marathons and three marathons.
 He is the President of the Witchduck Civic League, and serves on the Advisory Council for the Radford University College of Business & Economics.
 He is also a Running Ambassador for J&A Racing and a 2015 graduate of LEAD Hampton Roads.
-Hobie has four grown daughters and believes that developing one’s self esteem early in life is an important part of a happy and successful life.
+Hobie has four grown daughters and believes that developing one’s self esteem and healthy habits early in life are important for a happy and successful life.
 He has two dogs who think his food preparation skills are beyond reproach and a cat that is indifferent to his commands.

-Janet has been a financial advisor for over 25 years, she is a Senior Vice President with BB&T Scott & Stringfellow.
+Janet has been a financial advisor for over 25 years.
+She is a Senior Vice President with BB&T Scott & Stringfellow.
 She grew up in New Jersey, graduated from the University of Rochester, and has lived in Virginia Beach for close to 30 years.
 Janet has always been a believer in girl power!
-Her mom was a well-respected financial journalist and author, and her dad used to tell her, "don't marry brain surgeon, BE a brain surgeon!"
+Her mom was a well-respected financial journalist and author, and her dad used to tell her, "don't marry a brain surgeon, BE a brain surgeon!"
 Janet thinks that the Girls on the Run vision is a critical one, especially in our current culture, and is gratified to be able to be a part of such a phenomenal organization!

 Jen Edwards serves as the Vice President of Human Resources for ADS Inc, the world’s largest provider of tactical & operations equipment and solutions to the US DOD.
-Prior to ADS, Jen has over seen HR in the telecom, internet, and fashion industries.
+Prior to ADS, Jen has overseen HR in the telecom, internet, and fashion industries.
 She started her career in HR on Wall Street.
-As a mother of a GOTR girl, Jen is extremely proud to be a part of the Board and help grow the program to reach more girls both here in Hampton Roads.
+As a mother of a GOTR girl, Jen is extremely proud to be a part of the Board and help grow the program to reach more girls here in Hampton Roads.
 She believes that fitness breeds confidence and confidence creates long term success.
-In addition to working with GOTR, Jen is active in Hampton Roads community through the ADS Mission Give Back program.
+In addition to working with GOTR, Jen is active in thr Hampton Roads community through the ADS Mission Give Back program.
 She is a graduate of the University of Florida.
 Go Gators!